burhanudinrabbani666/address-book/README.md

 ### 1. Contact List

 - Display all contacts with key details such as name and email.
-- Click on a contact to view detailed information including phone, email, address, and notes.
+- Click on a contact to view detailed information including phone, email, address.
 - Responsive layout optimized for desktop, tablet, and mobile.

 ### 2. Add New Contact